SysKitTeam/docs-point/releases/cloud/point-2025-02-18-release-note.md

 ## Improvements & Bug Fixes

-* **Improved the error message** that is shown when removing inherited Sharing Links.
+* **Improved the error message** that is shown when removing Sharing Links.
-  * When removing a sharing link on Permissions Copied from the Parent section of the Permissions Matrix report and Access Review task, the message would state: 'Incorrect associated SharePoint object for this link.'
+  * When removing a sharing link from the Permissions Copied section on the Permissions Matrix report or Matrix report and Access Review task, the action would fail with the following error message: 'Incorrect associated SharePoint object for this link.'
-  * This has now been updated to provide a clearer message stating that the link can only be removed from the parent.
+  * The message has been updated and states that the link can only be removed from the parent object.

-* **Fixed an issue** where the following error occurred when accessing a Dynamics 365 environment that was disabled due to inactivity: `SysKit.Point.PowerPlatform.Application.PowerPlatform.Clients.PowerPlatformApiException: Error while retrieving PowerPlatformFlowsResponse Status Code: NotFound`
+* **Fixed an issue** with Power Platform sync, which occurred when trying to sync an environment disabled due to inactivity.
+Inactive environments are no longer synced.

-* **Fixed an issue** that caused a failure to occur when upgrading the script.
+  * Find the inactive environments in the Power Platform Environments report by selecting the Inactive Environments view.

-* **Fixed an issue** that caused scheduled jobs to be sent in the incorrect timezone.
-(For example, the weekly summary Security & Compliance email that was scheduled for 10 AM would be sent at 5 AM instead)
+* **Fixed an issue** that caused scheduled jobs to always run in the UTC Time zone instead of the one selected when connecting the tenant.

 * **Various improvements, including UX and UI fixes, are available**.